PaddlePaddle/docs/local_dev_guide_en.md

 - Pass through all unit tests.
 - Please follow [regulations of submitting codes](#regulations of submitting codes).

-The following steps tell you how to submit code.
+It tells you how to submit code as follows.
 ## [Fork](https://help.github.com/articles/fork-a-repo/)

 Transfer to the homepage of Github [PaddlePaddle](https://github.com/PaddlePaddle/Paddle),and then click button`Fork` to generate the git under your own file directory,such as <https://github.com/USERNAME/Paddle>。

 ## Clone